-Each quiz is worth 1.5% of your grade.
-You can drop the lowest score; that means you could miss one without any penalty.
+Each quiz is worth 1.5 points (1.5% of your grade).
+Your lowest score will automatically be dropped; that means you could miss one completely and still potentially get the full 20 points if you got full credit on all the others.
 Quizzes completed late will earn half credit if completed before the next exam (e.g., a late quiz for chapter 3 would have to be completed before Exam 1 to earn half credit).